The New Reality of Cyber Risk in Real Estate

 1. Use multi-factor verification for all transactions

 Educate teams on voice cloning, deepfakes, and AI-generated documents.
-Use simulated phishing and fraud scenarios referencing current events like OBBBA to teach employees how to spot and report suspicious behavior.
+Use simulated phishing and fraud scenarios referencing current events to teach employees how to spot and report suspicious behavior.

-Use secure, encrypted channels for all sensitive communication and document sharing.
+Use secure, encrypted channels for all sensitive communication and document sharing both at rest and in transit.
 Implement role-based access controls, regularly audit who has access to what, and use fraud detection and prevention tools that analyze metadata anomalies in files and emails.

 Connect